 Once word gets out that somewhere, like Israel, is good at producing high-value startups, finding investors become exponentially easier.
 The more checks are written, the more capital firms pay attention.

 Silicon Wadi, Israel’s version of the American Silicon Valley, is no overnight success.
 Tax cuts during the 1980s led to a stagnant economy and imminent bankruptcy.
 But the software boom in the 1980s through the 1990s helped Israel’s emergence as a tech innovator.

 During the early 1990s, Israel’s government took the initiative in innovation with a project called Yozma (“initiative” in Hebrew).
 The goal was to unleash the potential of the private sector by encouraging companies to take risks and experiment with new ideas.
 Yozma’s establishment was meant to kick-start innovative companies and industries by investing in new venture capital firms, aside from directly investing in small Israeli companies.
 Yozma also provides funding needed by such industries to bring new products and ideas into the market.
-It also offers big incentives for investors and entrepreneurs willing to invest in the country.
+It also offers big incentives for local and foreign entrepreneurs willing to invest in the country.